sikhyeaa/GODE3984/README.md

 You can download an earthquake dataset from the [USGS](https://earthquake.usgs.gov/earthquakes/search/).

-This dataset covers a span of 5 years, from 2010 to 2014.
+The dataset we utilized spans five years, ranging from 2010 to 2014, and includes global data.

 ### Files